 Editor's note: This story was first published on Feb.
 9, 2021.
 It is regularly updated, and includes explicit language.

+NPR found at least 14% of those charged appear to have ties to the military or to law enforcement.
 The presence of current and former law enforcement officers, as well as military service members and veterans, has especially alarmed government officials.
-NPR found at least 14% of those charged had possible ties to the military or to law enforcement.

 Explore the database below.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.